When a financial crisis hits, what can you do to prepare for what’s ahead? Here are 5 tips to help you in surviving in your financial situation.

 Hello – we are on fire now and I have to wait?
 When you are in the middle of the storm and see the tornado coming, instinct tells you to run to safety, not to stand there and wait.

 I’m telling you – that word was everywhere.
 The days following, every phone conversation with my friends – it was there.
 Talking to my Mom, it was there.
 Everywhere I looked, everyone I spoke to, there was that word, like a blinking billboard with a giant arrow.

 Bottom line, I didn’t trust.
-Didn’t trust myself to remedy our circumstance, didn’t trust my husband’s ability to find more work, and ultimately didn’t trust God to get us through this.
+Didn’t trust myself to remedy our circumstance, didn’t trust my husband’s ability to fully recover and eventually resume work, and more specifically didn’t trust the Lord Almighty to get us through this.

 Then it happened.

 How many times have we been this place, surviving a financial crisis, and I fail to trust?
 How could I be so beaten down for this financial difficulty while others face much harder battles?

 And how could I lack trust while I have friends facing loss of loved ones, battling cancer, infertility, abuse and unfathomable things that I’m not fighting?

 Trent was blessed to have walked through this surgery without any damage to the heart.

 And yet I didn’t trust.
 They champion their battles and I wilt and cry.